Hudson Hawk: Plot

 After blowing up an auctioneer to cover up the theft of the Sforza, the Mario Bros. take Hawk away in an ambulance.
-He sticks syringes into Antony Mario's face, falls out of the ambulance on a gurney, and they try to run him down with the ambulance as they speed along the highway.
-The brothers are killed when their ambulance crashes.
-Immediately afterwards, Hawk meets CIA head George Kaplan and candy-bar themed codenamed agents—Snickers, Kit Kat, Almond Joy, and Butterfinger—who take him to the Mayflowers.
+He sticks syringes into Antony Mario's face and falls out of the ambulance on a gurney on the Brooklyn Bridge, and they try to run him down with the ambulance as they speed along the highway.

+The brothers get killed when their ambulance crashes.
+Immediately afterward, Hawk meets CIA head George Kaplan and four codenamed agents (Snickers, Kit Kat, Almond Joy, and Butterfinger) who take him to the Mayflowers.

 Hawk successfully steals the Da Vinci Codex from another museum, but later refuses to steal the helicopter design.
 Tommy Five-Tone fakes his death so they can escape.
-They are discovered and attacked by the CIA agents; Kaplan reveals that he and his agents stole the piece, and unlike them, had no problem killing the guards.
-Hawk and Tommy escape when Snickers and Almond Joy are killed, and pursue the remaining agents.
-Kit Kat and Butterfinger take Anna to the castle where the Macchina dell'Oro is being reconstructed.
+They are discovered and attacked by the CIA agents; Kaplan reveals that he and his agents stole the piece but, unlike them, had no problem killing the guards.
+Hawk and Tommy escape when Snickers and Almond Joy are killed and pursue the remaining agents.
+Kit Kat and Butterfinger take Anna to the castle where the Macchina dell'Oro is reconstructed.

 The showdown is in the castle between the remaining CIA agents, the Mayflowers, and the team of Hudson, Five-Tone, and Baragli.
-Kit Kat and Butterfinger are killed by Minerva, although Kit Kat frees Baragli before dying.
-Tommy fights Darwin and Alfred inside the speeding limo, and Hudson fights George Kaplan on the roof of the castle.
-Kaplan topples from the castle, landing on the limo.
-Alfred plants a bomb in it, escaping with Darwin; Tommy is trapped inside while Kaplan is hanging onto the hood.
-The bomb detonates as the limo speeds over a cliff.
+Minerva kills Kit Kat and Butterfinger, although Kit Kat frees Baragli before dying.
+Tommy fights Darwin and Alfred inside a speeding limousine, and Hudson fights George Kaplan on the castle's roof.
+Kaplan topples from the castle, landing on the limousine.
+Alfred plants a bomb in it, escaping with Darwin; Tommy gets trapped inside while Kaplan is hanging onto the hood.
+The bomb detonates as the limousine speeds over a cliff.

-Darwin and Minerva force Hawk to put together the crystal powering the machine, but he intentionally leaves out one small piece.
+Darwin and Minerva force Hawk to assemble the crystal powering the machine, but he intentionally leaves out one small piece.
 When the machine is activated, it malfunctions and explodes, killing the Mayflowers.
-Hawk battles Alfred, using his own blades to decapitate him.
-Hawk and Baragli escape the castle, using the da Vinci flying machine, discovering Tommy waiting for them at a cafe, having miraculously escaped death through a combination of airbags and a sprinkler system in the limo.
-With the world saved and da Vinci's secrets protected, Hawk finally gets to enjoy a cappuccino.
+Hawk battles Alfred, using his blades to decapitate him.

+Hawk and Baragli escape the castle using the da Vinci flying machine.
+Baragli implies she will be leaving her order to watch out for Hawk.
+They discover Tommy waiting for them at a café, having miraculously escaped death through a combination of airbags and a sprinkler system in the limo.
+With the world saved and da Vinci's secrets protected, Hawk finally enjoys a cappuccino.